uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 After running the command, the job scheduler will add your job to the wait queue.

 Once your job starts, you can then test out your scripts and programs to make sure they work properly.
-Once you are confident that you know how your program will behave, you are ready to submit a job through the batch job scheduler.
+Once you are confident that you know how your program will behave, you are ready to submit a job through Slurm.

 ### Submitting your job

-A job consists of all the data, commands, scripts, and programs that will be used to obtain results.
-Jobs are submitted to the job scheduler, Slurm, which performs the following functions:

-- Schedules user-submitted jobs
-- Allocates user-requested computing resources
-- Processes user-submitted jobs
+After you have tested your job interactively and achieved the results you want, you can now submit your job to Slurm.

 To submit a job, first create a Slurm job script using one of the previously mentioned text editors.